kylehovey/rethinking-state-with-elm/readme.md

 ## Running The Example App

-Make sure you have [Elm](https://elm-lang.org/) installed and run `elm reactor` to launch the example app.
+Make sure you have [Elm](https://elm-lang.org/) and [elm-live](https://github.com/wking-io/elm-live) installed and run `elm-live src/Main.elm --open -- --output=main.js` to launch the example app.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/bb0e32a0-8da1-4034-bd22-3cf0bbbaa3de" />

 ### Using the Time Traveling Debugger

-If you'd like to demo the time traveling debugger, build the app using `elm make --debug src/Main.elm` and open `index.html` in your browser.
+If you'd like to demo the time traveling debugger, run the app using the `--debug` flag in addition to the normal arguments.

 # Thank You